-The upper portions of the Corridor were logged over the last 80 years and a portion of the Corridor was burned during the 1977 Pattee Canyon Fire.
+The upper portions of the Corridor were logged over the last 80 years and a portion of the Corridor burned during the 1977 Pattee Canyon Fire.
 A network of old roads related to this forestry work crosses the upper portion of the Corridor.
 Thick vegetation has grown over most of these roads, making them impassable to vehicles.
 Some segments of these old roads will be used for portions of the public trail.
-One improved dirt road is located on the upper portions of the Corridor that is used to access the communication facilities at the top of Mount Dean Stone.
-The public trail will cross this road in two places, similarly to the Sousa and Barmeyer trail road crossings, except that the communication facility road likely sees less vehicular use than those lower crossings.
+One improved dirt road is located on the upper portion of the Corridor that is used to access the communication facilities at the top of Mount Dean Stone.
+The public trail will cross this road in three places, similar to the Sousa and Barmeyer trail road crossings.